AaronArredondo3/SD-U3-ThriftStoreProject_Student/project_instructions.md

 //* Third Store
 ```
 You will place your actions for that store there.
-   - ex: If you were to sell an item from the second store you created, place that action between the `Second Store` and `Third Store` comments.rketing purposes. *Don't worry, marketing isn't in your department, but should be at least a data point that is accessible*.
+   - ex: If you were to sell an item from the second store you created, place that action between the `Second Store` and `Third Store` comments.marketing purposes. *Don't worry, marketing isn't in your department, but should be at least a data point that is accessible*.

 These stores are all over the country but you are only in charge of setting up three (3) different locations in three (3) different states.